ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/25_topview.png)

-IBM decided to release their own windowing interface, to the dismay of Microsoft.
+IBM decided to release their own windowing interface, to the dismay of Microsoft, their main operating system supplier.
 Microsoft's saving grace is that IBM TopView is going to be text-mode only, not really suitable for office applications.

 </div>